davegill/wrf-coop/README_user.md

 docker build -f Dockerfile-NMM -t wrf_nmmregtest .
 ```

-You have to be in the directory where the Dockerfiles are located (or else use the `f` option).
-The each of the commands takes about 5 minutes to complete (several GB of data and code).
-Afterwards, there are two docker images (`wrf_regtest` and `wrf_nmmregtest`) that can be used to build your WRF containers:
+You have to be in the directory where the Dockerfiles are located (or else use the `-f` option).
+Each of the two commands takes about 5 minutes to complete (downloading several GB of data and code).
+Afterwards, there are two docker images (`wrf_regtest` and `wrf_nmmregtest`) that can be used to build your WRF containers.
+The images that include the name `wrf-coop` are the public dockerhub pieces that include Linux, the compiler, user libraries (such as netcdf and mpi), user executables (again such as from netcdf and mpi), and directory structure for the WRF model.
+These preparatory images are not used directly by users.
 ```
 docker images